Voting

 Administration> Voting

-We can create a vote from this section by clicking the "create vote" button on the top right.
+We can create a vote from this section by clicking the "Create poll" button on the top right.

 The first thing we have to configure is the basic information of our vote.
-"Name", "Summary" and "Description" will be the public information presented on the voting web page (each voting has its own web page; all of them are listed in the voting section of the platform).
-Internet voting will be possible between the "Start Date" and the "End Date".
-You can upload an "Image", which will be displayed in the voting list in the corresponding section.
-The "restricted by geozone" checkbox allows you to restrict the users who can vote in the poll to a specific area.
-We can also align our voting with the 2030 Agenda.
+"Name", "Summary" and "Description" will be the public information presented on the voting page (each voting has its own web page; all of them are listed in the voting section of the platform).
+Online voting will be possible between the "Start Date" and the "End Date".
+You can upload an "Image", which will be displayed in the voting list.
+The "restricted by geozone" checkbox allows you to restrict the users who can vote to a specific area.
+We can also align our voting with the 2030 UN SDG Agenda.

 The "Create question" button allows you to create a new question.
 In the first form, only the question itself is needed.
 Once created, we will see an "Edit answers" button next to the question.
 In the following form, you can add the possible answers with the "Add answer" button.
 Each response can include a description, images, documents, and videos.
-All this information will be displayed on the voting web page, under all the answers.
-To upload material, click on the "Image List", "Document List" or "Video List" links on the right-hand side, once the response has been created.
+All this information will accompany the answers and be displayed on the voting page.
+To upload material, click on the "Image List", "Document List" or "Video List" links to the right of each created answer.

-In the count and results section, you can find links to see the partial results of each ballot box.
-Keep in mind that the recount section differentiates between two types of recounts: recounts (carried out by polling station presidents) and votes (automatically recorded by the platform).
-This comparison helps verify that the process was successful.
-Once the voting has finished, there are two boxes in the results section to make public the results and the statistics of the voting.
+In the 'recounts' and 'results' section, you can find links to see the (provisional) results of the votes for each question.
+Keep in mind that the 'recount' section differentiates between two types of recounts: recounts (carried out by voting officers) and votes (automatically recorded by the platform).
+This comparison helps verify whether the process was successful.
+Once the voting is completed, there are two boxes in the results section to make public the results and the statistics of the voting.
 Those results will be displayed on the public voting page.

 VOTING